crispthinking/rust-workshop/hello/README.md

     $ rustc --version
     rustc 1.25.0 (84203cac6 2018-03-25)

 You should see similar output.
+If you see errors about not finding the commands make sure it is a new termial window rather than the one you used to download and install the toolchain.
+On Windows you'll need to make sure you're using the *Developer Command Prompt for VS* rather than a plain old command window.

 ## Creating a Project with Cargo